DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2030-01-01-elderly_care.md

    - **Overview**: Discuss the integration of AI and robotics into elderly care facilities to assist with daily tasks such as medication management, meal preparation, and hygiene.
    - **Focus**: How these technologies help caregivers and enhance the quality of care in nursing homes and assisted living environments.

-### 19. Ethical Considerations in AI-Powered Elderly Care
-   - **Overview**: Explore the ethical challenges of using AI, big data, and machine learning in elderly care, including issues related to privacy, autonomy, and informed consent.
-   - **Focus**: How to balance technological advancements with the dignity and personal preferences of elderly individuals.

 ### 20. Machine Learning Models for Predicting Medication Adherence in Elderly Patients
    - **Overview**: Discuss how machine learning can predict and improve medication adherence among elderly patients, reducing risks associated with incorrect or missed medications.